-Jenna received her Bachelor of Science in Music Education from Olivet Nazarene University, just south of Chicago.
-She has taught K-5 music and high school choir the past three years in Jacksonville, North Carolina where her husband was stationed with the Marine Corps.
-She and her husband have recently relocated back to their hometown of Tiffin, Iowa.
-Jenna is very passionate about music education and the many benefits music can bring to students not only in the music classroom, but in their other academics, home life, socially, and emotionally.
+Jenna received her BS in Music Education from Olivet Nazarene University.
+She taught K-5 music and high school choir in Jacksonville, North Carolina where her husband was stationed with the Marine Corps.
+She and her husband relocated back to their hometown of Tiffin, Iowa, and Jenna joined the Summit team.
+Jenna is passionate about music education and the many benefits music can bring to students not only in the music classroom, but in their academics, home life, socially, and emotionally.

 Amber MaasArt Teacher/Summer Camp Director

 Amber graduated in 2007 from UNI with a bachelors in elementary education and a certification in elementary art.
 After subbing at several area schools, she joined the Summit team.